For a detailed description of the plugin, please visit its Fiji website: http://fiji.sc/AnalyzeSkeleton

 Download AnalyzeSkeleton_-2.0.0-SNAPSHOT.jar in your ImageJ plugins folder and then restart ImageJ or simply apply the command Help>Update Menus.
 Then, you can call the plugin at Plugins>Skeleton>Analyze Skeleton (2D/3D).

 Note that if you download the jar file into a plugins sub-folder, then no Skeleton sub-menu will be created and the Analyze Skeleton (2D/3D) command will appear directly in the corresponding sub-folder menu.

-The class files can be downloaded from here:
+The latest release jar containing the class files can be downloaded from here:

 The source code can be found on GitHub.